ariestiyansyah/python-blogs/CONTRIBUTIONS.md

 - Make sure your submission is not a duplicate.
 - Follow the following format: `Blog Name - Link` example: `Python Blog http://python.org`
-- End all descriptions with a full stop.
 - Check your spelling and grammar.
 - Make an individual pull request for each suggestion.
 - The pull request and commit should have a useful title.